FCO/ASTQuery/README.md

 Explanation:

   * The query `.apply-operator[left=1, right=3]` matches Apply* nodes with left operand 1 and right operand 3.

+  * `ast-query` returns a ASTQuery::Match object, if printed, it will show all the occorrences of the pattern found on the original AST.
+It will be DEPARSEd and highlighted.

+  * `ASTQuery::Match:D.list` contains the list of all `RakuAST` nodes matched.

+  * `ASTQuery::Match:D.hash` contains a hash with the named matches matched.

 Example 2: Using the Ancestor Operator `<<<` and Named Captures
 ---------------------------------------------------------------